mspeder/esplinky/README.md

 Restart Home Assistant.

-Go to Settings -> Devices & Services -> Add Integration and search for "Esplinky TIC UDP Listener".
+Go to Settings -> Devices & Services -> Add Integration and search for "ESPLinky".

 Configure the UDP port (default is 8095).